Marshall Islands report blames behavior for BP spill

-HOUSTON/WASHINGTON Failure to react to repeated signs of problems with BP Plc's Macondo oil well in the Gulf of Mexico and bypassing basic well control standards caused last year's deadly blowout, the flag state for the drilling rig that exploded and sank said on Wednesday.
+HOUSTON/WASHINGTON, Aug 17 Failure to react to repeated signs of problems with BP Plc's (BP.L)(BP.N) Macondo oil well in the Gulf of Mexico and bypassing basic well control standards caused last year's deadly blowout, the flag state for the drilling rig that exploded and sank said on Wednesday.

 The rupture and explosion killed 11 workers and spewed more than 4 million barrels of crude into the Gulf in the worst-ever U.S. offshore oil spill.